-The Siletz Bay Music Festival is dedicated to bringing extraordinary music performances and education to the Central Oregon Coast.
+The mission of Siletz Bay Music Festival is to bring high quality music performance and education to the Central Oregon Coast.

 Siletz Bay Music Festival is a 501(c)(3) not-for-profit corporation.
 EIN# 45-2668175

 All donations are tax deductible as allowed by law

 The Siletz Bay Music Festival has grown from an intimate chamber music series to becoming a centerpiece of cultural life on the Central Oregon Coast, bringing great chamber and orchestral music, jazz and added surprises to throngs of Lincoln City residents and visitors for more than two weeks each summer.
 While the Festival has changed, the constant has been the devotion of our audiences.